Short answer

 Earn on stablecoins using Aave V3 integration.
 Stablecoin positions route through one of the most-used DeFi lending protocols.

-AEGISKey: the security model underneath
+AERKey: the security model underneath

 The core guarantee: no complete signing key exists anywhere.
 Not on your device, not on AEREDIUM's servers, not in any single location.
 The signing capability is distributed across independent hardware-attested TEE environments in separate geographic regions and cloud providers.
 To produce a valid signature, a threshold of those environments must agree simultaneously.
 This is a mathematical guarantee, not a policy rule.